ikouchiha47/ikouchiha47.github.io/_posts/2024-02-05-how-containers-work.markdown

 alreay has a great explanation.
 Also there are different kinds of networks that docker allows, and it needs a separate post.

+## Notes

+### PID = 1

+Inside a namespace, init (pid 1) has three unique features when compared to other processes:

+- It does not automatically get default signal handers, so a signal sent to it is ignored unless it registers a signal hander for that signal.
+(This is why many dockerized processes fail to respond to ctrl-c and you are forced to kill them with something like `docker kill`).
+- If another process in the namespace dies before its children, its children will be `re-parented` to `pid 1`.
+This allows `init` to collect the exit status of the child processes so that the kernel can remove it from the process table.
+- If it dies, every other process in the pid namespace will be forcibly terminated and the namespace will be cleaned up.

+This prevents us from doing `unshare --pid --mount-proc /bin/bash`.
+This will cause an error: `Error: bash: fork: Cannot allocate memory`, because, `unshare` will exectue `/bin/bash`, which will load some `shell modules`.

+The first process in that becomes `PID = 1`.
+When the process `exit`s, it causes `re-paranting`, and then `terminating all other processes in namespace`.

+This eventually causes `init` of the host process, and the state change, and `creation of process` fails because PID cannot be allocated, resulting in the error, `Cannot allocate memory`

 ## References: